UKHO/docs/docs/quality-assurance/testing-principles.md

 ## We look to our partners to work to the same principles

-> With our teams working to the principles, working with partners who work to similar ones can make the working relationships between us and the partner more productive.
+> With our teams working to these principles, working with partners who work to similar ones can make the working relationships between us and the partner more productive.